leomrtinez/leomrtinez.github.io/_pages/teaching.md

 ## Mentoring Activities

 ### Undergraduate Research Supervision
-- **April 2024:** Supervised four second-year undergraduate students pursuing a dual degree in Mathematics, Physics, and Engineering Science, Paris-Saclay University.
+- **March - May 2024:** Co-supervised four second-year undergraduate students pursuing a dual degree in Mathematics, Physics, and Engineering Science, Paris-Saclay University.
   *Project:* Introduction to research through a hands-on project which consit on labelisation of crater superposition using python.
+  *Duration:* 8 weeks

-- **June 2024:** Supervised one second-year undergraduate student majoring in Earth, Planetary, and Environmental Sciences.
+- **June - July 2024:** Co-supervised one second-year undergraduate student majoring in Earth, Planetary, and Environmental Sciences.
   *Project:* Focused on the re-evaluation of Apollo XI landing site geologic age using a deep-learning based crater counting algorithm
+  *Duration:* 8 weeks